learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 - "My manager and I decided to mutually part ways.
 I didn't fully understand their expectations when I started in the role."
 - "Regrettably, my performance didn't meet the company's expectations.
 Since then, I have reflected a lot on how I cam improve and am much more confident in my skills now."

-**What have you built?**
+**What have you built/created?**

-*Decoded: Do you know how to talk about technology?
+*Decoded: Do you know how to talk about your trade?
 How well do you understand how a project is built from ideation to creation?
 How well can you present that understanding to different audiences?*

 When you’re asked this question, the interviewer wants to gauge your depth of understanding of what you’ve been studying.
-Passing a lab on Rails doesn’t make you an expert in Rails or qualify you to be a developer.
+Taking an assessment alone doesn’t make you an expert or qualify you to be working in that vocation.

-No matter who your audience is, the best way to approach answering this question is to ask yourself “what problem this app is solving?”
-Start your answer by presenting this question, followed by explaining how you approached building the app, including each feature purpose and what technologies were used to build each feature.
+No matter who your audience is, the best way to approach answering this question is to ask yourself “what problem is this project solving?”
+Start your answer by presenting this question, followed by explaining how you approached building the solution, including each feature's purpose and what technologies/tools were used to build each feature.

 If your interviewer is an HR or recruiting professional, don’t get too deep into technical jargon that likely won’t be familiar to them, possibly making them confused and distracted.
-Instead, briefly touch on why you built each feature and what mini problems  they solve without getting into technical details beyond the names of the languages and frameworks you used.
+Instead, briefly touch on why you built each feature and what mini problems they solve without getting into technical details.

 If your interviewer is a technical professional, you will have to go more in depth.
-In this case, refer to the tips in our lesson in this track on talking about what you’ve built.
+In this case, refer to the tips in our lesson in this track on talking about what you’ve created.

 **What intrigued you about this role or company?**